 While this protective instinct is a very good thing, it also presents a problem.
 As rational thought stops, so does our ability to constructively process and adaptively integrate our experience.
 As a result, energy and emotion can get locked in our nervous system.
 Consequently, we can experience recurring and intrusive thoughts, dreams, emotions and physical sensations.
 It is as if the event is still happening.
 Even fairly benign situations or events can trigger an emotional reaction or physical symptom.

 EMDR’s unique and highly structured application of bilateral stimulation can activate the brain so it can begin to process and integrate these locked memories in a more adaptive way.
-The memory may still be regarded as unpleasant, but it is no longer activating or triggering in the same way.
+The memory may still be regarded as unpleasant, but it is no longer activating or triggering.
 And energy is freed up so you can more live more fully and with greater ease.

 Originally developed by Francine Shapiro, PhD. to treat post traumatic stress, EMDR has been found to be effective in treating a wide range of issues including:

 - panic attacks and phobias